Halfpoint Images/Moment via Getty Images

 3. Grab the top of your right foot with your right hand and place your left hand on a wall or chair if you need to balance.

 4. With your right knee pointed toward the floor, pull that foot toward your butt until you feel a deep stretch in your right quad and hip flexor.
-Hold 30 seconds.
+Hold for 30 seconds.

 5. Release and repeat on the other side.